 3. Press and release the Talk button.
 After the beep, say "Yes."
 The HFL response is "Calling."
 Once connected, you will hear the person you called through the audio speakers.
-To change the volume, use the audio system volume knob.
+To change the volume, use the audio system volume knob, or the steering wheel volume controls.